Information notice on the protection of personal data.

 Use of advertising space on our Site and Application contributes financially to the content and services that we provide to you.
 Use of advertising cookies allows you to view ads or follow sponsored links that we determine (or that our partners determine) to be most adapted to your user profile according to your areas of interest, your Terminal, your browsing history or geographic position.
 It also allows ads from other sites to be adapted to your user profile.

 The relevance of public content opened on our Site or third party sites can be achieved thanks to third party technology, through the association of navigation information on the terminals that you use to connect to our Sites and Application or other sites or applications, and with the data you provide to us during your registration or access to any of our services.

-To prevent the use of third party cookies, please find the information necessary following this Notice.
+To prevent the use of third party cookies, please see the information below under “Your preferences on cookie placement.”

 Refusal of these advertising cookies will not impact the use of our Sites or Application.
 However, refusing them will not block ads.
 It instead will only result in showing ads unspecified to your areas of interest.